Patient Rights and Responsibilities

 Oximetry (Oxygen Saturation, Oximetry, Ear Oximetry, Pulse Ox, Sp0 2 ) Procedure overview What is pulse oximetry?
 Pulse oximetry is a procedure used to measure the oxygen level (or oxygen saturation) in the blood.
 It is considered to be a noninvasive, painless, general indicator of oxygen delivery to the peripheral tissues (such as the finger, earlobe, or nose).
 How does pulse oximetry work?
 Oxygen in the air is breathed into the lungs.
 The oxygen then passes into the blood where the majority of the oxy...

-Overactive Let-Down Although most babies with breastfeeding difficulties have problems related to getting enough milk, a few have the opposite problem--handling too much milk.
-Some mothers have such a strong let-down that the baby cannot handle the volume of milk.
+Overactive Let-Down Some mothers have such a strong let-down that the baby cannot handle the volume of milk.
 If your baby chokes, gags, or pushes off of the breast a minute or two after beginning to feed, an overactive let-down may be the cause.
-Most babies do learn to handle let-down as they mature, but until then you might take the baby off the bre...
+Most babies do learn to handle let-down as they mature, but until then you might take the baby off the breast until the milk flow slows.
+Try using only one breast each feeding.
+Some mothers find it helps to position the baby so that the back of the baby's throat...

 Overuse Injuries An increasing number of boys and girls are playing recreational and organized sports.
 As a result, there is a rise in the number of overuse injuries seen among children and adolescents.
 The majority of sports and overuse injuries are due to minor trauma involving soft tissue injuries — injuries that affect the bone, muscles, ligaments, and/or tendons.
 What are the most common types of overuse injuries?
 Type of overuse injury Symptoms Possible cause Jumper's knee (patellar tendonitis) Te...